SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_SLNet_deadlock_on_startup.md

 ## Cause

-When multiple DataMiner Agents are started at the same time, in some rare cases, a deadlock can occur in the SLNet process.
+In a DMS using a Cassandra cluster setup, when multiple DataMiner Agents are started at the same time, a deadlock can occur in the SLNet process.

 ## Fix